AlexProgrammerDE/personal-page/data/AboutMe.md

 ### What does describe me?

 I am an enthusiastic and creative person.
 I like to create and learn new things.
-I like to work in a team and can take responsibility.
+I can also work well in a team and take responsibility.

-I am also a big fan of Open Source and my [GitHub profile](https://github.com/AlexProgrammerDE) is quite active.
+I am also a big fan of Open Source and my [GitHub profile](https://github.com/AlexProgrammerDE) is very active.

 ### What am I capable of?